 The National Arbor Day Foundation has a storm recovery website that provides practical tips for dealing with storm-damaged trees.
 The website also includes resources for media including press releases and images that are useful for educating the public on steps to take during storm recovery.

 The Minnesota Department of Natural Resources also has useful storm recovery information on their website.

 Michigan State University Extension advises homeowners and landscapers with damaged trees to keep the following points in mind.

-- Safety first!
+Safety first!
+Stay at least 25 feet away from any downed power lines and contact local authorities to report downed lines.
 Downed trees and large limbs are often unstable and can move or pivot unexpectedly.
 Look for hanging, broken limbs that can drop from overhead.
 If you are unsure if you can work around a tree safely or if a tree is near utilities, structures, cars or people, contact a professional arborist to ensure a safe removal.
 Professional arborists are specifically trained in tree inspection and removal.
-The International Society of Arboriculture has a Find an Arborist feature on its website or look for certified arborists in the yellow pages.
+The International Society of Arboriculture has a Find an Arborist feature on its website.

-- What is the overall condition of the tree?
-The National Arbor Day Foundation has an online illustrated guide, Can these trees be saved?, that can help homeowners perform an initial assessment of their damaged trees.
+What is the overall condition of the tree?
+The National Arbor Day Foundation has an online tree recovery illustrated guide that can help homeowners perform an initial assessment of their damaged trees.